Annual membership in BASK is $25 per person, $35 per family, or $15 for students, seniors, and out-of-state members. Join BASK.

 Benefits of membership in BASK include:

-- Participitation in trips, workshops and clinics for all skill levels.
+- Participation in trips, workshops and clinics for all skill levels.
 Trips lead us all over the Bay area, and an important goal of BASK is to offer opportunities for members to improve their sea kayaking skills.
-Periodic workshops include: open water rescues, tides and currents, kayak sailing, the surf zone, rock gardening, kayak repair, expedition planning, instructor training, etc. Our most ambitious program is the BASK Skills Clinic, an annual 5 week "Kayak Boot Camp" with an intensive mix of classroom and on-water instruction sessions and 2 weekend camping trips.
+Periodic workshops include: open water rescues, tides and currents, kayak sailing, the surf zone, rock gardening, kayak repair, expedition planning, instructor training, etc. Our most ambitious program is the BASK Skills Clinic, an annual "Kayak Boot Camp" with an intensive mix of classroom and on-water instruction sessions held over 5 weekends every Aug/Sept.
 We run this clinic for BASK members who have been paddling for a while with the club, but feel that they would like a more formal presentation and refinement of their skills.
 All of the instructors are members, many are Skills Clinic graduates and some work as instructors for local companies.
 The emphasis of the Clinic is on presenting and developing skills that will help students feel confident to enthusiastically participate in club events and contribute to the continued growth of the club by actively supporting BASK as better kayakers, trip initiators, instructors, and officers.

 - BASK members have also organized expeditions to Alaska, Baja, British Columbia, Chile, Fiji, Hawaii, New Zealand, Tahiti and more.
 Although most trips are initiated by one or more persons, all trips are cooperative efforts with responsibilities shared by all participants.
 BASK does not supply boats or equipment, although some members may be willing to share equipment.